 This chat with CBC radio in Ontario was one of 26 interviews with the morning and drive-home shows on Friday about terrific (and surprising) pairings for Canadian wines with barbecued food.

 Check out the race so far here with lots of great ideas for July 1 barbecue wines.

 Posted with permission of CBC.

-Bob: Well we’ve all heard those recommendations, you know, for the best wine to go with your chicken or meat or fish.
-But you know, we Canadians, we like to follow our own rules.
+Bob: Well, we’ve all heard those recommendations, you know, for the best wine to go with your chicken or meat or fish.
+But you know, we Canadians, like to follow our own rules.
 Sometimes we just throw out the suggestions and we go with what tastes best.
-And when it comes to the BBQ, well put down that bottle of beer, let’s start talking about which wine works best with your favorite barbequed entrée.
+And when it comes to the BBQ, well put down that bottle of beer, let’s start talking about which wine works best with your favourite barbequed entrée.

 And if you have a winning combination, you could win a brand new barbeque and some other prizes.
 Wine expert Natalie Maclean is behind the search for Canada’s ultimate barbeque wine.
 She joins me now.
 Hello Natalie.

 Bob: How are you?

 Bob: Yeah, have you got a glass of wine?